AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Application Support:
 -----
-Chorus32 communicates using the Chorus RF Laptimer API, which is supported by LiveTime LiveTime is an incredibly powerful and feature-rich timing system which runs on Windows.
+Chorus32 communicates using the Chorus RF Laptimer API, which is supported by LiveTime.

+LiveTime is an incredibly powerful and feature-rich timing system which runs on Windows.
 It is, however, quite complex, and likely overkill for most users.

 More information can be found here: https://www.livetimescoring.com/